‘GTA Online’ Players Celebrate Valentine’s Day With Discounts, Bonus Cash And RP

 — Rockstar Games (@RockstarGames) February 14, 2017

-With weekly schedules, free mode events, and plenty of high-priced vehicles and homes to buy players have no shortage of goals in the online mode for Grand Theft Auto V. More free updates and DLC are likely to release in the future alongside new vehicles and other additions.
+With weekly schedules, free mode events, and plenty of high-priced vehicles and homes to buy, players have no shortage of goals in the online mode for Grand Theft Auto V. More free updates and DLC are likely to release in the future alongside new vehicles and other additions.
 Players can repeatedly play missions, races, and more to earn enough money in-game to buy new items or purchase Shark Cards with real money to quickly buy the latest items added to GTA Online.

 [Featured Image by Rockstar Games]